Champaign County Officers To Carry And Administer Heroin Treatment

-The small vials are administered like a nasal spray -- and they’re harmless if it turns out the medication wasn’t needed.
+Admininistering Narcan is harmless if it turns out the medication wasn’t needed.
 Community funds from Carle will pay for the new kits.
 They run $35, and the sheriff's department will have 60 of them initially.

-(Pictured: Carle EMS Coordinator Justin Stalter trains Champaign County Sheriff's Deputies on administering Narcan vials Monday at the sheriff's office.)
+(Pictured: Carle EMS Coordinator Justin Stalter trains Champaign County Sheriff's Deputies on administering Narcan vials Monday at the sheriff's office.
+Photo by Darrell Hoemann.)

 Justin Stalter is an emergency services coordinator at Carle.
 He said some calls don’t initially report an overdose, which can delay medical treatment.